oemof/oemof-solph/doc/installation_and_setup.rst

 If you have Python 3 installed
 --------------------------------

 As oemof is designed as a Phyton-module it is mandatory to have Python 3 installed.
-If you already have Python 3 you can install oemof by using pip.
-Run the following code in your command window:
+If you already have a working Python 3 environment you can install oemof by using pip.
+Run the following code in the command window of your python environment:

 .. code:: console

-  pip3 install oemof
+  pip install oemof

-If you do not yet have pip installed, see section "Required Python packages" below for further help or use WinPython/Anaconda (see below).
+If pip is not part of your python environment, see section "Required Python packages" below for further help or use WinPython/Anaconda (see below).

 Using WinPython (community driven)